justin-sem/Hello/README.md

 - 👋 Hi, I’m Justin
 - 👀 I’m interested in everything.

--Reach me at 📧 gmail: semeeqing@gmail.com
+Reach me at 📧 gmail: semeeqing@gmail.com

 <!---
 justin-sem/justin-sem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.